-Public Law 16-51 established a public corporation for healthcare and related public health services known as the Commonwealth Healthcare Corporation (CHCC).
+Public Law (PL) 16-51, as amended by PL 19-78, established a public corporation for healthcare and related public health services known as the Commonwealth Healthcare Corporation (CHCC).
 The mandate created CHCC to "coordinate the delivery of quality healthcare to all Commonwealth residents in a financially responsible manner... the Commonwealth Healthcare Corporation is intended to be a professionally managed, nationally accredited, independent public healthcare institution that is as financially self-sufficient and independent of the Commonwealth Government as is possible".